Sabre Dance: Instrumental arrangements

 Oscar Levant (pictured here playing the piece in The Barkleys of Broadway) helped popularize "Sabre Dance" in the United States.

 Oscar Levant arranged a piano solo version, releasing it on Columbia Records in 1948.
 It reached No. 6 on the year's classical chart.
-He performed it frequently on the radio program Kraft Music Hall and in the 1949 film The Barkleys of Broadway, described as "a brazen bit of cross-marketing" that let audiences see him play.
-According to the Current Biography Yearbook, Levant's rendition "received popular attention."
-Other notable piano recordings include Benno Moiseiwitsch (1948) and György Cziffra (1954 with the Hungarian Radio), whose version has been called a "madcap overhauling" and a "marvel of pianistic aplomb."
-Liberace frequently performed it in his early 1950s TV and concert appearances.
+He performed it frequently on the radio program Kraft Music Hall starting from December 1947 and in the 1949 film The Barkleys of Broadway, described as "a brazen bit of cross-marketing" that let audiences see him play.
+The New Record wrote that Levant played it "with fine showmanship", with Current Biography Yearbook suggesting that it was Levant's rendition that "received popular attention".
+Benno Moiseiwitsch recorded Levant's transcription in 1948, while György Cziffra's version, recorded with the Hungarian Radio in 1954, has been called a "madcap overhauling" and a "marvel of pianistic aplomb".
+Liberace frequently performed it in his early-1950s television and concert appearances.

-Violinist Jascha Heifetz created a technically demanding transcription for violin and piano in 1948, which has been called a "brilliant trifle" and "positively over-the-top."
+Violinist Jascha Heifetz created a technically demanding transcription for violin and piano in 1948, which has been called a "brilliant trifle" and "positively over-the-top".
 Violinist Vanessa-Mae covered a techno-flavoured version by Tolga Kashif in her 2004 album Choreography, which has been well received.
 The piece has inspired multiple accordion and harmonica arrangements, most notably by Mogens Ellegaard (1959) and Larry Adler (1978), respectively.
 James Galway adapted it for flute, recording it alongside other Khachaturian works with the Royal Philharmonic in 1985.
 It has been arranged for several folk instruments.
 These include a bongo version featuring Jack Costanzo in Pete Rugolo's 1955 album Rugolomania, a balalaika version by Mikhail Rozhkov, which appeared in the 1969 Soviet film Moskva v notakh, and an arrangement for Armenian instruments shvi and duduk by Ruben Altunyan (1999).